songair/songair.github.io/_posts/2021-12-04-string-operations-in-bash.md

 Removing a substring can be done inside a shell parameter expansion `${param}`.
 Using character `#` can delete a prefix of the string and using character `%` can delete a suffix of the string.
-Using the same characters once or twice will delete the shortest and the longer match respectively.
+Using the same characters once or twice will delete the shortest and the longest match respectively.
 To better remember this, look at your ISO layout keyboard:

 `# 3`, `$ 4`, `% 5`

 In a standard keyboard layout, keys 3/4/5 represent `#`/`$`/`%`.
-Since `#` is before `$` and `%` is after `$`, deletion with `#` happens from front of string (`$`), and deletion with `%` happens from end of string (`$`).
+Since `#` is before `$` and `%` is after `$`, deletion with `#` happens from the front of a string (`$`), and deletion with `%` happens from the end of a string (`$`).
 Here are some concrete examples:

-Deleting the shortest match from front of string:
+Deleting the shortest match from the front of a string:

 ```sh
 d=2021-12-04
 echo ${d#*-}  # 12-04
 ```

-Deleting the longest match from front of string:
+Deleting the longest match from the front of a string:

 ```sh
 d=2021-12-04
 echo ${d##*-}  # 04
 ```

-Deleting the shortest match from back of string:
+Deleting the shortest match from the back of a string:

 ```sh
 d=2021-12-04
 echo ${d%-*}  # 2021-12
 ```

-Deleting the longest match from back of string:
+Deleting the longest match from the back of a string:

 ```sh
 d=2021-12-04